andfaulkner/kotlin-multiplatform-example-with-typescript/README.md

     npm run build-full

-To just perform the Kotlin build:
+## To just perform the Kotlin build:
     ./gradlew build

-OR
+...OR:

     npm run build-kotlin

-To perform only the Typescript build:
+## To perform only the Typescript build:

     npm run build-typescript

-To run the JS code:
+## To run the (fully built) JS code:

-    npm run
+    npm run run-js

 Links
 =====